-Oil-Free Chickpea Salad is a protein-rich, everyday Vegan and gluten-free salad made using chickpea or garbanzo beans or Kabuli chana.
-This Kabuli chana salad along with some veggies make a complete healthy summer meal.
+Oil-Free Chickpea Salad is a protein-rich, everyday Vegan salad made using chickpea or garbanzo beans, or Kabuli chana.
+This Kabuli chana salad along with some veggies makes a completely healthy summer meal.

 Benefits of Chickpeas

 Chickpeas are a good source of fiber and protein and fall into the low GI index food category.
 They help you keep fuller for longer, due to slow digestion.
 It may help you promote weight loss.

 Recipes with Chickpeas or Kabuli Chana

 Being a vegetarian, I need good sources of protein that are low calorie.
 I incorporate such beans and legumes extensively in my diet.
 With Chickpeas, I love to make these vegan snacks and dips like Beetroot Hummus, Golden Turmeric Hummus, Baked Falafel etc.